Pholisa-Fatyela/Book-Notes/Clean Code.md

 #### Bad Comments

-+ _Mumbling_ - comments that make no sense to readers, and are more like the author's notes to themself
++ _Mumbling_ - comments that make no sense to readers, and are more like the author's "notes to self"
 + _Redundant comments_ - if the code is simple or self-explanatory, it doesn't need a comment
 + _Misleading comments_ - any comments that don't precisely match the behavior of the code
 + _Mandated comments_ - clutter resulting from rules that all functions/variables/classes must have complete documentation